Sgitario/sgitario.github.io/_posts/2018-10-22-ethereum-and-solidity-getting-started.md

 **Copy the contract address "0xdAf3aA08075E5eed4b323B87EA976B7DA27f0beC".
 And also the interface.
 We'll be using it later in this tutorial!**

-- Check your contract in: https://rinkeby.etherscan.io and use the contract address to look for.
-For the main network, use https://etherscan.io.
+- Check your contract in: [rinkeby.etherscan](https://rinkeby.etherscan.io) and use the contract address to look for.
+For the main network, use [etherscan](https://etherscan.io).
 - Also, we can use remix.ethereum.org to test our deployed contract.
 All we need is again the address.

 # Frontend Development

 We'll use React for the frontend which is very easy well integrated with web3 and metamask.

-**-Install react in our project and create the react project**
+**- Install react in our project and create the react project**

 ```
 npm install -g create-react-app